Key Takeaways

 Primary DNS has several advantages.
 Some of them are explained below:

 - The DNS servers have a rapid internet connection.
-The systems installing the DNS servers can leverage these high-speed connections, which is one of the standings out factors of the DNS servers.
+The systems installing the DNS servers can leverage these high-speed connections, which is one of the standout factors of the DNS servers.

 Book a Free Demo Call with Our People Security Expert